open-headset-interconnect-standard/ohis/Open-Headset-Interconnect-Standard.md

 * Q1: S9013, or similar NPN BJT transistor.
     * Tests were performed (by Mark Smith in 2022-08) using an S9013 transistor, but nearly any small signal NPN BJT should work.
 For example, a 2N3904 (through hole) or MMBT3904 (surface mount) should work equally well.

-An example recording of audio through this microphone preamp design is [here](KiCAD/MicPreampTest/Recordings/2022-08-18%20First%20Test%20Of%205%20Component%20Preamp.mp3)
+An example recording of audio through this microphone preamp design is [here (full path)](KiCAD/MicPreampTest/Recordings/2022-08-18%20First%20Test%20Of%205%20Component%20Preamp.mp3) or [here (relative path)](2022-08-18%20First%20Test%20Of%205%20Component%20Preamp.mp3).

+This circuit is only a slight modification of a conventional common emitter transistor amplifier, similar to what's analyzed [here](http://www.guitarscience.net/calcs/ce.htm).
+The difference being that we are using the 2.2k ohm resistor in the Radio side (upper right corner above) as the collector resistor.
+This means the top-side base resistor (R1 above) connects to the output, not to Vcc.

+**TODO** Analyze this in Spice and quantify the actual impact of this.
+Testing suggests it works fine.

 **TODO** Provide actual measurements.